ppgorecki/csvmanip/README.md

 * -D FILE - default values from a file (see the input format); forces sorting of columns
 * -F - rows are sorted based on input file order
 * -i LABELLIST - ignore LABELS (may include SourceFile, Id)
+* -c - print warning if values are inequal when processing labels by -f/-l

 Here, LABELLIST is a comma-separated list of LABELS or ALL (meanining all labels).
 Class names can be also present.